Center for the Philosophy of Freedom

 Political Philosophy Program

-Master of Legal Studies, Law & Economics Concentration
+Master of Legal Studies in Law & Economics

 Civil discourse powers progress and learning.
 Tax-deductible contributions fund scholarships, academic research, educational programs, public events that highlight the importance of freedom to an inclusive society where diversity and differing viewpoints are acknowledged and respected.